lihungchieh/DL_utils/README.md

 # DL_utils
-some utils for training images
+some utils for training images, including data augmentation and turn binaryproto into npy code, and image label code